Theodore Gegoux

 Mrs. Theo.
 Gegoux left this afternoon for Marietta, Ohio, being called there by the illness of her sister, Mrs. J. W. Pillsbury.

-Gegoux, the artist show case a fine crayon N. Robinson.
+Gegoux, the artist, exhibits in his show case a fine crayon portrait of John N. Robinson.

 A beautiful pastel portrait of Dr. A. B. Stevens' daughter.
 Miss Grace, is now on exhibition at Gegoux's studio.
 All are invited to see this work of art.